 Diversity Breeds Innovation:

 Some jewelers sell diamonds based on a limited understanding of the 4C's.
 While a small number focus on diamond proportions and optical precision.
 Not to mention the higher degree of sparkle factor and light performance it creates.

 We hope you've enjoyed learning this "top-secret" industry insider information.
-This is one of the pages that got us sued in 1997 for disclosure of proprietary information to the public.
-Of course, we won, and this page has been updated a few times since then.
+Consequently, this is one of the pages that got us sued in 1997 for disclosure of proprietary information to the public.
+Of course, we won that little skirmish, and this page has been updated a few times since.

-Keep in mind that a lot of this stuff is a matter of personal taste.
+Keep in mind that a lot of stuff like diamond proportions is a matter of personal preference.
 Unless of course, you’re an engineer, software developer, architect, accountant, genius, or proctologist.
-In which case, you won’t be able to function, or sleep at night, until we find you a diamond.
+In which case, you won’t be able to function, or sleep at night, until we find you the perfect diamond.

-Luckily for you, we specialize in finding super ideal cut puppies for our clients.
-Which is why we work with a select group of cutters who share our passion for excellence.
-In that case, let us know what we can help you find?
+Fortunately for you, we specialize in finding super ideal cut puppies for our clients.
+Thath is why we work with a select group of cutters who share our passion for excellence.
+In that case, let us know what we can help you find.

 Want us to give the diamond details page for a diamond that you're considering "the once over" using a professional set of eyes?
-Just ask by clicking the blue button below.
+Just ask or click on the blue button below.
 Of course, we'll evaluate the diamond proportions along with everything else.